-The Peshtigo is fairly well-known amongst whitewater kayakers and rafters throughout the midwest.
+The Peshtigo River is fairly well-known amongst whitewater kayakers and rafters throughout the midwest.
 The segment named 'Roaring Rapids' (P5) is a four mile stretch of nearly continuous intermediate and advanced whitewater that is a virtual magnet for advanced-level paddlers looking for an exciting challenge.
-The popularity of this segment is evident by the presence of several large outfitters located in the immediate vicinity, providing canoe, kayak, and raft rentals, as well as guided rafting trips, camping and fun outdoor adventures.
+The popularity of this segment is evident by the presence of several large outfitters located in the immediate vicinity, providing: shuttle services, canoe and kayak rentals, guided rafting trips, camping and fun outdoor adventures.

-Another fun whitewater run is from Burnt Bridge to Goodman Park.
+Another fun and challenging whitewater run is Segment P3, from Burnt Bridge to Goodman Park.
 This twelve mile reach features: Upper Dells Rapids (class II), Michigan Rapids (class III), Dells Rapids (class III), Taylor Falls (class III) and Strong Falls, a technical class IV.
 There are also several pitches of riffles, class I and class II+ rapids.
-A large number of access points in P3 provides plenty of choices on which rapids you want to run.
-However, the 'runnability' of this segment is difficult at best when river levels are medium to high.
+A large number of access points in P3 provides plenty of choices for which rapids you want to run.
+The 'runnability' of this segment is best when river levels are medium to high.
 The rapids are scrappy in low water conditions.

-Two of the most scenic county parks in Wisconsin are located along the river in Segment P4 at Goodman Park and McClintock Park.
-Both offer pleasant, shaded campgrounds right next to the river.
-And both feature short but excellent trails with scenic footbridges leading to small, picturesque islands.
+Two of the most scenic county parks in Wisconsin are located on the river in Segment P4, at Goodman Park and McClintock Park.
+In addition to their shaded campgrounds, both parks feature beautiful day-use areas with excellent trails and scenic footbridges leading to small, picturesque islands.

 The water tends to have a dark color due to the numerous tamarack swamps surrounding the upper Peshtigo.
 The dark water can make it difficult to spot submerged rocks in several of the rapids.

 The best paddling is often in the spring and early summer.
-After the spring melt-off, rainfall has a major impact on river levels, probably more so than any other navigable river in the state.
+After the spring melt-off, rainfall has a major impact on river levels.
 Even a moderate rainfall can cause river levels to rise dramatically for a few days.
-These changing water levels alter the river's character as well.
-During the summer and fall, what one day may be a scratchy class 2 boulder garden can become a roaring class 3 rapids, especially in the segments above the Rat River confluence near the end of Segment P4.
+These changing water levels alter the river's character as well; during the summer and fall, what one day may be a scratchy class II boulder garden can become a roaring class III rapids, especially above the Rat River confluence near the end of Segment P4.

-If you are planning a trip on the Peshtigo during mid-summer or later, you should contact one of the regional outfitters for water levels before you embark.
+If you are planning a trip on the Peshtigo during mid-summer or later, you should contact one of the local outfitters for water levels before you embark.